yahoohung/react-zustand-form/README.md

 ### What we test

-* **Path utils**: parsing, safety, immutability.
+* **Path tools**: parsing, safety, immutability
-* **Store**: core API, batcher semantics, devtools gating.
+* **Store**: core API, batching, devtools
-* **Hooks**: uncontrolled & controlled basics, resolver async behaviour.
+* **Hooks**: uncontrolled & controlled basics, async resolver
-* **Plugins**: not-dirty overwrite vs dirty preserve; policy override.
+* **Plugins**: overwriting not-dirty vs keeping dirty fields; policy override

-PRs with more tests are very welcome (see Contributing).
+Pull requests with more tests are very welcome (see Contributing).

 ---

 ## Contributing

-We welcome pull requests — small and focused is perfect.
+Pull requests are welcome — small and focused is best.

 * **Before you open a PR**:

-  * Add/adjust tests; ensure `npm test` passes.
+  * Add or adjust tests; make sure `npm test` passes
-  * Run a quick size check if you add new deps.
+  * Check the size if you add new dependencies
-  * Keep the core side-effect free; put browser-only features behind plugins.
+  * Keep the core free of side effects; put browser-only features in plugins

-* **Code style**: TypeScript, functional, no top-level effects.
+* **Code style**: TypeScript, functional, no top-level side effects.
 Prefer small modules.

-* **Commit messages**: any sensible style is fine; we’ll squash on merge.
+* **Commit messages**: any clear style is fine; we squash on merge.

 ---

 ## FAQ

 **Is this SSR/RSC-safe?**
 The **core** is — no timers, no DOM at import.
 The **backend-sync plugin** is **client-only**.

 **How big is it?**
-Tiny core; no schema libs bundled.
+The core is tiny; no schema libraries bundled.
 Tree-shakeable (no side effects).

 **Can I use it with Zod/Yup?**
-Yes — wire it in via `resolver`.
+Yes — connect them using `resolver`.

 ---

 ## Licence

 MIT

 ---

 ### At a glance

-* 🚦 Uncontrolled (user-first) or controlled — you choose per field.
+* 🚦 Uncontrolled (user-first) or controlled — you choose for each field
-* ⚡ Coalesced server updates; DOM overwrite only when safe.
+* ⚡ Merges server updates; only changes the DOM when safe
-* 🧩 Zuständ-powered store with granular selectors.
+* 🧩 Zustand-powered store with fine selectors
-* 🛡️ Safe path utils and async-robust resolver.
+* 🛡️ Safe path tools and async-safe resolver
-* 🧪 Friendly to tests; PRs welcome.
+* 🧪 Easy to test; PRs welcome